debianmaster/kubernetes-kafka/README.md

 # Testing

-Create two sessions to the test client so we can send and see messages received:
+Create two sessions in two terminal windows to the test client so we can send and see messages received:

 ```
 $ oc rsh testclient bash   # terminal 1